Website Texts – Brief Explanation

 • Other semantic HTML markups are for instance <nav> for navigation, <article> for a self-contained article or <blockquote> for a quote.

-Furthermore, website texts contain invisible elements.
+Furthermore, web texts contain invisible elements.
 For instance the meta tag description, which is ideally filled with a short and precise summary.
 This small text (known as a snippet) appears in the Google search results list as a short description of the respective website content.
 The more accurate this text is, the higher the probability that the user will visit the page.

 How to write successful website texts